Proceedings of the 17th Fall Workshop on Computational Geometry, 2007

 We show that the space of polygonizations of a fixed planar point set S of n points is connected by O(n2 ) “moves” between simple polygons.
 Each move is composed of a sequence of atomic moves called “stretches” and "twangs".
 These atomic moves walk between weakly simple "polygonal wraps" of S. These moves show promise to serve as a basis for generating random polygons.

 Damian, Mirela; Flatland, Robin; O'Rourke, Joseph; and Ramswami, Suneeta, "Connecting Polygonizations via Stretches and Twangs" (2007).
-Faculty Publications.
-Paper 55.
+Computer Science: Faculty Publications, Smith College, Northampton, MA.